SirGoodenough/HA_Blueprints/Automations/door_open_tts_cloud_say_and_Piper_announcer_Piper_OR_nabu_casa_required.md

-Works with BOTH Piler and Nabu-Casa tts-cloud-say.
+Works with BOTH Piper and Nabu-Casa tts-cloud-say.
 This blueprint is set up to watch a binary sensor.
 When it goes from off to on (closed to open) it triggers a message to be sent to the google enabled speaker of your choice.
 The message will play after a delay you set and repeat on that same delay until the switch returns to off (closed), at which time it sends a different message.
 The delay time and all the other parameters are adjustable.

 ## 📑 Changelog

 * **2023-10-02**: Add the ability to use Piper TTS.
-* * File Rename to reflect new function.
+  * File Rename to reflect new function.
-* * Old Automatons will still work when pointed to new BP file name.
+  * Old Automatons will still work when pointed to new BP file name.
-* * Added {{ door }} variable for users to plug into the messages.
+  * Added {{ door }} variable for users to plug into the messages.
-* * Fixed Bug where crashed if multiple door sensors were selected.
+  * Fixed Bug where crashed if multiple door sensors were selected.
 * **2023-09-22**: Add silencing ability if the warning never triggers.
 * **2023-08-17**: Add voice ability
-* * Fix language list
+  * Fix language list
-* * Add Weekday ability
+  * Add Weekday ability
-* * Set door close timing to soon after door closes
+  * Set door close timing to soon after door closes
 * **2023-08-07**: Updates for Home Assistant 2023.8
-* * Selector syntax change
+  * Selector syntax change
-* * Condition Selector addition (where applicable)
+  * Condition Selector addition (where applicable)
-* * MQTT Discovery name changes (where applicable)
+  * MQTT Discovery name changes (where applicable)
-* * Clean-up code formatting
+  * Clean-up code formatting
 * **2023-03-01**: Add Author Tag.
 Bump HA required Version to 2023-3-0
 * **2022-12-12**: Add Update Method Note, minor code change.
-* * Name of Blueprint may have changed meaing you have to re-download with a new link.
+  * Name of Blueprint may have changed meaing you have to re-download with a new link.
-* * If name changed, it is similar.
+  * If name changed, it is similar.
 Variables have not changed.
 * **2022-05-05**: Updated for 2022.5.0 HA.
 Added Markdown to !input Descriptions.
 * **2022-04-11**: Add multiple to Speaker Selection and changed minimum HA to 2022.4.0
 * **2022-01-03**: Remove 'Door' restriction on input sensor, and expanded description.